 Information on the application process, advising, transfer credit, and making a successful transition to the UO.

 Students and parents will meet current faculty and explore the classroom environment at the UO.
-Sessions to choose from are Architecture and Allied Arts, Business, Education, Humanities, Journalism and Communication, Music*, Natural Sciences, and Social Sciences.
+Sessions to choose from are Design, Business, Education, Humanities, Journalism and Communication, Music, Natural Sciences, and Social Sciences.
 For specific fields of study, please review the list on your Duck Days schedule.

 Experience the UO’s beautiful campus and state-of-the-art facilities with current student ambassadors.
 Tours leave from the 3:30 sessions and will drop you at the closing reception.

 (Location varies depending on session)